amee-project/niche-poc/assets/api-story.md

 Assume a single hypermedia document (the NICHE) that lists one or more STIGs in various states (`waitng`, `working`, `done`).
 What is the minimum viable working set for an operative NICHE?

 ### Data
 The NICHE is nothing but a blank document that can host STIGs as identifiable hypermedia controls (elements).
+There should be some basic metadata about the NICHE (health, population, activity, etc.).

 ### Actions
 When interacting with a NICHE, other entities (STIGs and PHERROs) should be able to: